LeoEgidi/pivmet/cran-comments.md

 * included rmarkdown in the Suggests field in the description.

+* fixed the version number and the date field

 ## Test environments
 * win-builder (devel and release)
 * local OS X install, R 3.5.1